Resultados de la 23ª jornada y clasificación de la Premier League

-Resultados y clasificación de la PremierLeague después de disputarse los encuentros correspondientes a lavigesimotercera jornada.
+Resultados y clasificación de la PremierLeague después de disputarse los encuentros correspondientes a lavigésima tercera jornada.

-Londres, 31 ene (EFE).- Resultados y clasificación de la PremierLeague después de disputarse los encuentros correspondientes a lavigesimotercera jornada.
+Londres, 1 feb (EFE).- Resultados y clasificación de la PremierLeague después de disputarse los encuentros correspondientes a lavigésima tercera jornada.

 -- Resultados de la 23ª jornada: